 Dr Baylis has been providing specialist pain management reports for the Courts following instruction by personal injury and medical negligence solicitors since November 1998.
 He is available to prepare medical reports on the instructions of both claimant and defendant parties, including those on a joint expert basis.
 His practice is approximately 30% defendant 60% claimant and 10% joint instruction.
 He is also available to prepare medical negligence reports in the specialty of pain management.

 He has attended Court on four occasions and has provided oral evidence.
 He has also attended and presented evidence to the Australian Court of New South Wales.

 Dr Baylis is actively involved in the education of anaesthetics trainees and nursing staff, as well as medical and nursing students.
-He regularly participate as a lecturer in medicolegal education forums.
-I actively undertake quality audit of his medicolegal practice.
+He regularly participates as a lecturer in medicolegal education forums.
+He actively undertakes a quality audit of his medicolegal practice.